 Traditional Wine Club: Member Discounts, Vintner’s Choice

-Kenwood Vineyards offers two classic wine club tiers called, appropriately enough, Classic and Vintner’s Choice.
+Kenwood Vineyards offers two classic wine club tiers called, appropriately enough, Vintner’s Choice.
 Members can specify mixed or red wines only.
 Four times a year, the winery sends three or four bottles of their choice to club members at a set price.
 The shipments can include a mix of red and white wines, or only reds.
 The price includes a discount of 20–25 percent, and there's an additional discount if members order more of the same wine within 60 days.
 Members also receive a 20 percent discount on all wines at any time and get a few free tastings a year.